nastya12oz/nastya12oz/README.md

 </ul>

 </br>
-I've lived in Turkey, Germany, and Russia, but I now reside in San Francisco ✨ Bay Area ✨.
+I've lived in Turkey, Germany, and Russia but now reside in San Francisco ✨ Bay Area ✨.

-I enjoy singing in the UC Berkeley Chorus, hiking, and attending various academic and art events in my free time.
+I enjoy singing in the UC Berkeley Chorus, hiking, and attending academic and art events in my free time.
 </br>

-🔭 I have a background in Psychology and Academia, D&I-consulting, as well as in Charities and Nonprofits.
+🔭 I have a background in Psychology and Academia, D&I consulting, and Charities and Nonprofits.

 ## Languages and Tools